Get insider access

 1. Best Home Projector

 If you're in the market for the best home projector, consider the BenQ X3100i.
-This projector stands out for its adaptability, offering advanced home theater capabilities and HDR10+ support while also catering to gamers and content streamers via its built-in Android TV 11 QS02 dongle; it does it all.
-It's easily bright enough for moderately-lit rooms, and its good contrast and wide color range ensure a pleasant viewing experience in dark rooms.
+This projector stands out for its adaptability, offering advanced home theater capabilities and HDR10+ support.
+It's easily bright enough for moderately lit rooms, and its good contrast and wide color range ensure a pleasant viewing experience in dark rooms.
 Thanks to pixel-shifting technology, it delivers an image that stays sharp even when projected onto large surfaces.
-Ultimately, the projector excels in most contexts, so pick any room in your house and enjoy a vibrant experience.
+Ultimately, the projector excels in most contexts, regardless of lighting conditions.
 It's also highly accurate right out of the box, so even those who are particular about color accuracy will be largely pleased with this unit's performance without needing to calibrate it.

 But it's not just about display capabilities—it's also a standout for streaming content.
-The included QS02 dongle supports Google Cast and Apple AirPlay, making it fully capable of casting, and it offers Wi-Fi 6 and Bluetooth 5.0 support.
+The included QS02 dongle supports Google Cast and Apple AirPlay, and it offers Wi-Fi 6 and Bluetooth 5.0 support, as well as having native Netflix support.
 It's a great choice for gamers, with two HDMI 2.0b ports that can handle 4k @ 60Hz, 1440p @ 120Hz, and 1080p @ 240Hz signals.
+One of the unit's HDMI ports also doubles as an eARC port, which is great if you want to connect a soundbar.
 The third HDMI port, concealed behind the top cover, is intended for use with the included dongle but can also accommodate any HDMI device.
-The projector also comes with two integrated 5W chambered speakers; they'll do in a pinch, but you'll get the best sound with a soundbar or receiver connected to the unit's eARC port.
-This is the most adaptable projector we've tested and is the best option for anyone except perhaps ardent home theater fans.
+It's the most adaptable projector we've tested and is the best option for anyone except perhaps ardent home theater fans.

 See our review